Anurag-Swarnim-Yadav/CWERepair/README.md

 ![](CWESample-Verification-Steps.png)

 - **VulRepair Database:** Get the testing sample from the VulRepair Database.
-- **NIST Website:** Second Step is to very the CWE type of the given sample.
-NIST Webisite: https://www.nist.gov/
+- **NIST Website:** Second Step is to very the CWE type of the given sample using CVEID (CVE-YEAR-SAMPLE) from NIST Webisite: https://www.nist.gov/ .
 - **Raw Prediction:** Verify the raw prediction of the VulRepair with the target.
 - **Sample Presence:** Is the sample present in the traning or validation set of the VulRepair database?
 - **Sample Identification** The sample is the manually verified based for the CWE identification based on the given target.